Our Pick: Helinox

 Do camp chairs work on sand and soft ground?

 Standard hub-and-sling chairs struggle there: four small feet concentrate your whole weight, and they drill into sand, snow, and soft duff until you are sitting at a lean.
-Three fixes, in order of elegance: choose a low, wide-stance design like the TREKOLOGY, which is built for exactly those surfaces; go legless with the Crazy Creek, which cannot sink because there is nothing to sink; or put anything flat, sticks, flat rocks, even the AceCamp pad, under a standard chair's feet as improvised snowshoes.
+Four fixes, in order of elegance: choose a low, wide-stance design like the TREKOLOGY, which is built for exactly those surfaces; take the three-legged Big Agnes Skyline UL, whose tripod stance settles where four feet rock; go legless with the Crazy Creek, which cannot sink because there is nothing to sink; or put anything flat, sticks, flat rocks, even the AceCamp pad, under a standard chair's feet as improvised snowshoes.